richardhenwood/lms_epaper_skin/README.md

-# lms_epaper_skin
+# lms_eink_skin
-A Lyrion Media Server sink, suitable for e-paper use.
+A skin for Lyrion Music Server suitable for eink displays